How to Ride a Bike: For Adults, Kids and Dogs [TIPS + VIDEOS]

 Fortunately, balance bikes are very cheap (starting at around £25) and there’s no need to blow your beans looking for the best balance bike.

-One of the most popular and highly-rated balance bikes for kids aged between two and four is the Banana Bike LT, an extremely lightweight bike available in blue, pink and green for £38.99 from Amazon.
+One of the most popular and highly-rated balance bikes for kids aged between two and four is the Banana Bike LT, an extremely lightweight bike available in blue, pink and green for under £40.

 The seat on this toddler push bike is also easily adjustable with a quick release bracket, meaning it can grow with your child for a couple of years, as you can see from the picture below: